 Congressional

-As of the 2020 U.S. Census, Alaska only has one at-large congressional district.
+As of the 2020 Census, Alaska has only one at-large congressional district.

 Legislative